This section was written by Leandro Cabo from rhcplivearchive.com

 Recorded at: John’s Home Studio, Los Angeles, CA

-Uploaded to his official Soundcloud on July 10, 2017 with no info or description whatsoever, but it’s believed to be inspired by Pierre Henry, composer and pioneer in the musique concrète genre of electronic music, and released as a tribute as he passed away a few days before the song was released.
+Uploaded to John’s Soundcloud on July 10, 2017 with no information or description at all, but it’s believed to be inspired by Pierre Henry, composer and pioneer in the musique concrète genre of electronic music, and released as a tribute as he passed away a few days before the song was released.

 “A3T1IP”